gracelang/language/spec.md

 ### Examples {#examples-6 .unnumbered}

     def x = 3 * 100 * 0.01
-    def x:Number = 3    // means the same as the above
+    def x : Number = 3
-    def x:Number                            // Syntax Error: x must be initialised
+    def x : Number           // Syntax Error: x must be initialised

-Variables {#Variables}
+Variables
 ---------

-\[Uninitialised\] \[Assignment\]

-Variable definitions are introduced using the `var` keyword; they optionally bind an identifier to the value of an initialising expression, optionally at a precise type.
-Variables can be re-bound to new values as often as desired, using an assignment statement.
+Variable definitions are introduced using the `var` keyword; they optionally bind an identifier to the value of an initialising expression.
+Variables can be re-bound to new values as often as desired, using an assignment.
 If a variable is declared without an initializing expression, it is said to be *uninitialised*; any attempt to access the value of an uninitialised variable is an error.
 This error may be caught either at run time or at compile time, depending on the cleverness of your implementor.

-### Examples {#examples-7 .unnumbered}
+### Examples

     var x:Rational := 3     // explicit type
-    var x:Rational          // ok; x must be initialised before access var x := 3              // x has type Unknown var x                   // x has Unknown type and uninitialised value
+    var x:Rational          // x must be initialised before access var x := 3              // x has type Unknown var x                   // x has Unknown type and uninitialised value

-Methods {#Methods}
+Methods
 -------

 Methods are declared with the `method` keyword.
-The name of the method may contain zero or more parameter lists interspersed through it.
-The type of the object returned from the method may optionally be given after the symbol `->` The body of the method is enclosed in braces.

 Methods define the action to be taken when the object containing the method receives a request with the given name.
 Because every method must be associated with an object, methods may not be declared directly inside other methods.
+The type of the object returned from the method may optionally be given after the symbol `->`.
+The body of the method is enclosed in braces.

-    method pi  {3.141592634}
+    method pi  { 3.141592634 }

-    method greet(user)from(sender) {
+    method greet(user: Person) from(sender: Person) {
         print ``{sender} sends his greetings, {user}.''
     }

-    method either (a : Block0<Done>) or (b : Block0<Done>) -> Done {
+    method either (a) or (b) -> Done {
         if (random.nextBoolean)
             then {a.apply} else {b.apply}
     }

-### Returning a Value from a Method {#ReturningDone}

-\[methodReturn\] Methods may contain one or more `return e` statements.
-If a `return` statement is executed, the method terminates with the value of the expression `e`.
-If the method declares a return type of `Done`, then no expression may follow the `return`.
-If execution reaches the end of the method body without executing a `return`, the method terminates and returns the value of the last expression evaluated.
-Thus, an empty method body returns `done`.

 ### Method Names

-Methods can be named by an identifier, or by a sequence of operator symbols.
+Methods names are a sequence of one or more parts, each part A method name with a single part can optionally have an argument list.

+A method each part
+comprising an identifier and an argument list.

+part of a method name just one part may or may not have arguments; otherwise each part (in "multi-part names") must have at least one argument declared after the name of that part.
 Methods can also be named by an identifier suffixed with “`:=`”; this form of name is conventionally used for writer methods, both user-written and automatically-generated, as exemplified by `value:=` below.
 Prefix operator methods are named “`prefix`” followed by the operator character(s).

+Methods may also define binary or prefix unary operators.
+Binary operator messages take a single arguemnt and thier names are sequences of operator characters; prefix methods take no arguments and their names are prefixed by `prefix`.

-### Examples {#examples-8 .unnumbered}
+### Examples

     method +(other : Point) -> Point {
         (x +other.x) @ (y +other.y)